-At year-end, \$304 million (prior to amortization) in general obligation, revenue and refunding bonds issued for the benefit of the Council were outstanding versus \$323 million in the prior year, a decrease of 5.8% resulting from scheduled principal payments and the offset by current year accreted interest on capital appreciation bonds.
+At year-end, \$283 million (prior to amortization) in general obligation, revenue and refunding bonds issued for the benefit of the Council were outstanding versus \$304 as of June 30, 2019, offset by current year accreted interest on capital appreciation bonds.
 For more information on long-term debt, please refer to Note 8 of the financial statements.

-As of June 30, 2019, the State of West Virginia Infrastructure General Obligation Refunding Bonds Series 2011A, Series 2015A and Series 2017 had a Standard & Poor's rating of AA-.
+As of June 30, 2020, the State of West Virginia Infrastructure General Obligation Refunding Bonds Series 2011A, Series 2015A and Series 2017 had a Standard & Poor's rating of AA-.
 The bond insurer, National Public Finance Guarantee Corporation, had a rating by Standard & Poor's of A.

-As of June 30, 2019, the West Virginia Water Development Authority, Infrastructure Revenue Refunding Bonds Series 2012A and Series 2016A had a Moody's rating of A1 and a Fitch rating of A+.
+As of June 30, 2020, the West Virginia Water Development Authority, Infrastructure Revenue Refunding Bonds Series 2012A and Series 2016A had a Moody's rating of A1 and a Fitch rating of A+.

-As of June 30, 2019, the West Virginia Water Development Authority, Infrastructure Excess Lottery Revenue Bonds Series 2014A had a rating by Standard & Poor's of AAA.
+As of June 30, 2020, the West Virginia Water Development Authority, Infrastructure Excess Lottery Revenue Bonds Series 2014A had a rating by Standard & Poor's of AAA.